richwill28/nus-cheatsheets/CS2113T/README.md

 This module introduces students to the systematic and rigorous development of software systems.
 It covers requirements, design, implementation, quality assurance, and project management aspects of small-to-medium size multi-person software projects.
-CS2113T also covers Object Oriented Programming Paradigm with Java.
+CS2113T also covers Object Oriented Programming paradigm with Java.
 For more information, visit the [course website](https://nus-cs2113-ay2122s1.github.io/website/).

 Unfortunately, CS2113T does not cover as much depth as CS2030S in terms of OOP.